Sabahattin Ali: The Censorship against his works and convictions

 Sabahattin Ali's prison cell at Sinop Fortress Prison.

 Sabahattin Ali, being a supporter of social realism, had published books, poems and articles that were censored and banned by the Government of Turkey at that time.
-He was arrested and sent to prison in 1931, with the accusations of him making propaganda at the middle school where he was appointed as a German teacher and he spent 3 months in prison.
-In 1932, he was accused of insulting Mustafa Kemal, and was sent to Sinop Fortress Prison, where he spent almost year until he was released with the Blanket clemency of 1933, thanks to the 10th anniversary of the Republic of Turkey.
+He was arrested and sent to prison for three months in 1931, due to allegations that whilst working as a German teacher at a middle school, he had produced propaganda.
+In 1932, he was accused of insulting Mustafa Kemal, and was sent to Sinop Fortress Prison, where he spent almost a year until he was released with the Blanket clemency of 1933, thanks to the 10th anniversary of the Republic of Turkey.
 He could not be a teacher again but he started working as a clerk.
-In February 1937, one of his best known books, Kuyucaklı Yusuf, was published, but later it was censored and banned by the Government in June because the book was "Opposing the family life and military conscription".
+In February 1937, one of his best known books, Kuyucaklı Yusuf, was published, but later it was censored and banned by the Government for "Opposing the family life and military conscription".
 In 1944, two of his books, Değirmen and Dağlar ve Rüzgâr, were banned by the Government.
-In 1946, he started publishing a magazine called Marko Paşa, which was later banned by the Government in 1947.
-After this, he published series of other magazines called Merhumpaşa, Malumpaşa and Alibaba which were also banned later on.
-He published another book in 1947, called Sırça Köşk, and it was also banned by the decision of Council of Ministers shortly afterwards, because the book was criticizing the government.
+In 1946, he began publishing a magazine called Marko Paşa, which was later banned by the Government in 1947.
+After this, he published a series of other magazines called Merhumpaşa, Malumpaşa and Alibaba which were also later banned.
+In 1947, he published another book, Sırça Köşk, which was also banned by the decision of Council of Ministers shortly afterwards, as the book was criticised the government.

-His longest prison sentence was 14 months at Sinop fortress prison, where he wrote many poems and he wrote a few stories involving the prison.
-One of the poems, "Prison Song V" (also known as "Aldırma Gönül") was set to music by Turkish musician Kerem Güney years later and achieved popularity.
+His longest prison sentence was for 14 months at Sinop fortress prison, where he wrote many poems and a few stories, involving the prison.
+One of the poems, "Prison Song V" (also known as "Aldırma Gönül") was set to music by Turkish musician Kerem Güney years later and became popular.